NVE/TuLiPa/README.md

 ![image](https://user-images.githubusercontent.com/40186418/213677992-ab96494c-42ae-42b8-bdc8-2b2b94c7673f.png)

 #### Time:
-- The problem time can consider multiple dimensions, like for example weather scenarios and model years (e.g. power system in 2030, 2040 or 2050).
+- The problem time can consider two dimensions; weather scenarios and model years (e.g. power system in 2030, 2040 or 2050).
-- Optional time resolution gives the possibility to run the model with for example hourly or weekly time resolution, or a time resolution based on the residual load.
-Different model objects can also have different time resolutions.
 - The framework is built around time-series data.
 References to the time-series data are stored in the model objects and are used to update the LP-problem together with the chosen horizon and problem time.
 Time series data gives flexibility to run the model with the desired temporal resolution without having to adapt the dataset each time.
+- There are different types of horizons / time resolutions that can be used in the models.
+Different model objects can also have different horizons in the same model.
+We have implemented SequentialHorizon, AdaptiveHorizon and ShrinkableHorizon:
+  - SequentialHorizon represents periods with a list of (N, timedelta) pairs.
+Can represent for example hourly or weekly time resolution.
+  - AdaptiveHorizon can include more details with less periods, while still keeping a sequential structure.
+It has an overlying dimension with sequential periods, while in the second dimension hours (or time periods) are grouped into load blocks based on their characteristics (e.g. hours with similar residual load).
+  - In a ShrinkableHorizon the horizon duration shrinks (to a point, and then resets) between simulation steps, while the number of periods stays the same.
+This improves the update and solve time of the problem since we can reuse values between simulation steps.
 - We can use one scenario at the start of the problem, and one at the end.
 Also with a smooth transition, which can be used to phase in uncertainty.
 - It is possible to build in support for time delays in for example waterways.

 #### Solvers:
 The general framework supports connecting to the desired optimization framework or solver.
-We have built one problem structure that connects to the [JuMP](https://github.com/jump-dev/JuMP.jl) framework and one that connects directly to the [HiGHS](https://github.com/jump-dev/HiGHS.jl) package.
+We have built one problem structure that connects to the [JuMP](https://github.com/jump-dev/JuMP.jl) framework, one that connects directly to the [HiGHS](https://github.com/jump-dev/HiGHS.jl) package, and one that connects directly to the [CPLEX](https://github.com/jump-dev/CPLEX.jl) package.

 #### Boundary conditions:
 The framework supports having state variables and setting them with boundary conditions.
 This is important for storages, certain problem restrictions, and stochastic algorithms where the master- and sub-problems needs to be connected.
 We have built model objects for start state, end values and Benders cuts.